wp-plugins/multisite-language-switcher/readme.txt

 * optionally you can use a line like _<?php if (function_exists("the_msls")) the_msls(); ?>_ directly in your theme-files

 == Changelog ==

+= 0.6.4 =
+* bugfix: strange behaviour of the sidebar-widget corrected

 = 0.6.3 =
 * bugfix: there was a problem with restore_current_blog() and more then 2 languages